ibm-cloud-docs/FileStorage/managing-file-storage.md

 Usage: slcli file volume-cancel [OPTIONS] VOLUME_ID

 Options:
-  --reason TEXT  An optional reason for cancellation --immediate    Cancels the file storage volume immediately instead of on the
+  --reason TEXT  An optional reason for cancellation.
+  --immediate    Cancels the file storage volume immediately instead of on the
-                 billing anniversary
+                 billing anniversary.
   -h, --help     Show this message and exit.
 ```